 The reviewing appraiser should be knowledgeable of the property values in the project area.
 The depth of review should be in direct relationship to the difficulty of the appraisal.
 The reviewing appraiser must be either a WSDOT review appraiser, on the WSDOT Approved Consultant List, or an employee of the acquiring local agency, who is authorized by their ROW procedures to review appraisals.
-To qualify a local agency review appraiser, an individual must, at a minimum, be a Certified General Appraiser with the Washington State Department of Licensing and have successfully completed at least one appraisal review training class approved by WSDOT.
+Local agency staff and consultants must meet the experience and educations requirements required by state law and federal regulation.
+In addition, local agency and consultants must also be on WSDOT's approved appraiser list to be considered qualified for FHWA projects.